-But now that I had a good guitar and knew a few chords, songs came to my thoughts, or lines that needed to be expanded into songs came to me.
+But now that I had a good guitar and knew a few chords, songs came to my thoughts, or lines that needed to be expanded into songs.
 I wrote down words and chords, added to suggested lines, sang and played my new songs until I knew them well enough to perform them again and then resumed outdoor activities.

-Years went by, and life progressed through many changes.
+Years went by, and my life progressed through many changes.
 Sporadically, I practiced my songs and a few by other people.
 I practiced a half-hour or an hour a day for a few days, until my garden or my job or teaching my daughters or something else demanded my time.

 As years passed, I created more than a hundred songs I liked well enough to keep.
 Leiza and Tom visited recently.
 They asked me to perform some of my songs and expressed enthusiasm about the songs I sang for them, though I thought my performances were rough and barely showed the songs' potentials.

-After they left, I thought, I've said I'm going to record my songs and try to find final form for them.
+After they left, I thought, I've said I'm going to record my songs in final form.
 If I'm going to do that, it's time.

-I bought a microphone and an audio interface and speakers and used my computer to record songs.
-I listened to the recordings.
-Hearing my songs reproduced with every failure to achieve what I aimed for asked me to define and focus on what I needed to learn.
+I recorded songs and listened to the recordings.
+Hearing my songs reproduced with every failure to achieve what I aimed for asked me to focus on what I needed to learn.
 I set to work.

-I practice playing my guitar, singing, and whistling.
+Almost every day, I practice playing my guitar, singing, and whistling.
 Some days, I record songs and play back the recordings.
 Occasionally, I decide a song is a good performance, for now, and I save it and practice other songs.

 I write through-composed songs, sometimes with rhyme and sometimes without, sometimes with a chorus, but usually not after every stanza, when I use stanzas.
 Some listeners have called me a singing poet, meaning, I think, that, according to their perception, my words take precedence over musical structure.
 Some listeners say my songs lack musical structure.
-I think
+I think they mean my songs lack standard musical structure.
+Most of them are not in a form many listeners expect of a song.